Olympic Games: Team Canada ice hockey dispute

 Near the end of the 1960s, the Canadian Amateur Hockey Association (CAHA) felt their amateur players could no longer be competitive against the Soviet team's full-time athletes and the other constantly improving European teams.
-They pushed for the ability to use players from professional leagues but met opposition from the IIHF and IOC.
+They pushed for the ability to use players from professional leagues but met opposition from the International Ice Hockey Federation (IIHF) and IOC.
 At the IIHF Congress in 1969, the IIHF decided to allow Canada to use nine non-NHL professional hockey players at the 1970 World Championships in Montreal and Winnipeg, Canada.
 The decision was reversed in January 1970 after Brundage said that ice hockey's status as an Olympic sport would be in jeopardy if the change was made.
 In response, Canada withdrew from international ice hockey competition and officials stated that they would not return until "open competition" was instituted.
 Günther Sabetzki became president of the IIHF in 1975 and helped to resolve the dispute with the CAHA.
 In 1976, the IIHF agreed to allow "open competition" between all players in the World Championships.
 However, NHL players were still not allowed to play in the Olympics until 1988, because of the IOC's amateur-only policy.